 The Audit Committee of the Board of Directors has appointed Malone Bailey LLP ("Malone Bailey") as the company's independent registered public accounting firm for our fiscal year ending December 31, 2020.
-Malone Bailey also served as the company's independent registered public accounting firm for our 2018 fiscal year ended December 31, 2019.
+Malone Bailey also served as the company's independent registered public accounting firm for our 2018 fiscal year ended December 31, 2018, and our 2019 fiscal year ended December 31, 2019.
 The Board of Directors concurs with the appointment and is submitting the appointment of Malone Bailey as our independent registered public accounting firm for stockholder ratification at the annual meeting.